brettz9/integrity-matters/README.md

 1. Enhancement: Use `data-*` attributes in HTML for in-data config, e.g., choice of CDN in output, globalCheck, fallback, dropModules, etc.
-1. Enhancement: Allow mapping CDNs by package (controllable by inline)

 ## Medium priority to-dos